 Working a Niche

 Of course, to adopt a CBT a travel agency will often need to dedicate their services towards a corporate clientele.
-The cost of using the CBT, many of which run on a subscription model based on the number of users and amount of services provided by the package, require its use.
+The cost of using the CBT, many of which run on a subscription model based on the number of users and amount of services provided by the package, requires its use.
 As such, agencies find that they often advertise solely towards corporate travel, placing less of a focus on regular travel as a result.

 This is not necessarily a bad thing, as the world of online booking has already eaten away at much of the business that traditional travel agencies have enjoyed for so many years.
 Business travel, on the other hand, is much more based on the service provided, rather than how cheaply you can get the flights and accommodation.
 As such, many travel agencies have now repurposed/specialized themselves so that they become dedicated to offering services to corporate customers, while perhaps placing less focus on traditional travel packages.